open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

 * Java
 * Python

-Instead of boiling the ocean, we will need to divide the work into multiple
+In order to not undertake such an enormous task at once, we will need to have an incremental approach and divide the work into multiple
 stages:

 1. Do the end-to-end prototype to get the overall understanding of the problem